The next generation of the discussion template is developed as open source on OpenNTF

 We use the Java Views running inside a composite application for the entry page.
 The main reason is that we wanted to provide a consistent user interface to other Notes 8 style applications like mail.
 The other reason is that we wanted the best possible user experience for view navigation and rich text editing that is available right now with 8.5.1.

-From this first page you can launch other 'cloned' pages by doubleclicking the view entries.
-I've used a technique that my old team implemented when I worked on composite applications - see here.
+From this first page you can launch other 'cloned' pages by doubleclicking the view entries (see here

 The second page is another composite application page with these components: